data-lessons/SQL-business/_episodes/00-sql-introduction.md

 in case our data changes.
 We also want to do all this searching without actually modifying our source data.

-Putting our data into a relational database and using SQL will help us achieve these goals.
+Putting our data into a <b>relational database</b> and using SQL will help us achieve these goals.

 > ## Definition: *Relational Database*
 >